-It is the causative agent of Malaria.
-It is endemic in tropical and subtropical areas worldwide where mortality is mainly in children and pregnant women.
-In the USA malaria is seen in travellers returning from endemic areas and in recent immigrants from these areas.
+Plasmodium species are the causative agents of malaria.
+Malaria is endemic in tropical and subtropical regions worldwide, with the highest mortality in children and pregnant women.
+In the USA, malaria is most often seen in travelers returning from endemic areas and in recent immigrants from these regions.

 The malaria parasite life cycle involves two hosts.
 During a blood meal, a malaria-infected female Anopheles mosquito inoculates sporozoites into the human host The number 1.
 Sporozoites infect liver cells The number 2 and mature into schizonts The number 3, which rupture and release merozoites The number 4.
 (Of note, in P. vivax and P. ovale a dormant stage [hypnozoites] can persist in the liver and cause relapses by invading the bloodstream weeks, or even years later.)
 After this initial replication in the liver (exo-erythrocytic schizogony The letter A), the parasites undergo asexual multiplication in the erythrocytes (erythrocytic schizogony The letter B).
 Merozoites infect red blood cells The number 5.
 The ring stage trophozoites mature into schizonts, which rupture releasing merozoites The number 6.
 Some parasites differentiate into sexual erythrocytic stages (gametocytes) The number 7.
 Blood stage parasites are responsible for the clinical manifestations of the disease.